luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   Animals list only shows animals from user's organization
 -   Creating animal assigns it to user's organization automatically
--   New signups (before Phase 10) get default org and see default org data
+-   New signups (before Confirmation Codes phase) get default org and see default org data

 **Deliverable:** All queries filter by organization automatically with safe fallbacks.

 ---

-## Phase 5: Messaging System (CRITICAL)
+## Phase: Messaging System (CRITICAL)

 **Goal:** Enable real-time communication between coordinators and fosters, with full coordinator visibility into all conversations.

 ---

-### Milestone 5.1: Messages & Conversations Schema
+### Messages & Conversations Schema

 **Goal:** Create database schema for messaging system supporting foster chats and coordinator group chat.